relay-zz/relay/README.md

 which is able to handle it, you can implement what we call localized handlers.

-An ideal example is in making status indicators (loading indicators).
+An ideal example is in making status/loading indicators.

 When a status event propagates out from within a module, if the module can show it's own status, then it can handle it by itself.
 If